Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass.md

 ## Custom Pass List

-The main part of the **Custom Pass Volume** component is the **Custom Passes** reorderable list, it allow you to add new custom pass effects and configure them.
-There are two custom render passes that are built-in to HDRP, the **FullScreen** and the **DrawRenderers** custom render pass.
+The main part of the **Custom Pass Volume** component is the **Custom Passes** reorderable list.
+This allows you to add new custom pass effects and configure them.
+There are two custom render passes that are built-in to HDRP:

+* **FullScreen**

+* **DrawRenderers**

 Below, you can see an example of a **FullScreen** render pass:

 ![](Images/FullScreenCustomPass_Inspector.png)

-There are some settings that are on every custom render pass.
-See the list below:
+Every custom render pass contains the following set of base properties:

+<a name="CustomRenderPassBaseProperties"></a>

-Name | Description
+Property | Description
 --- | ---
 **Name** | The name of the pass.
 HDRP uses this as the name of the profiling marker for debugging.
 **Target Color Buffer** | The target buffer where HDRP writes the color to.